Transformational leadership: Transactional leadership

 Transformational leaders look towards changing the future to inspire followers and accomplish goals, whereas transactional leaders seek to maintain the status quo, not aiming for progress.
 Transactional leaders frequently get results from employees by using authority, while transformational leaders have a true vision for their company, are able to inspire people, and are entirely committed to their work.
 In summary, transformational leaders focus on vision, use charisma and enthusiasm for motivation, and are proactive in nature.
 On the other hand, transactional leaders focus on goals, use rewards and punishments for motivation, and are reactive in nature.

 The MLQ does test for some transactional leadership elements – Contingent Reward and Management-by-Exception – and the results for these elements are often compared to those for the transformational elements tested by the MLQ.
-Studies have shown transformational leadership practices lead to higher satisfaction with leader among followers and greater leader effectiveness, while one transactional practice (contingent reward) lead to higher follower job satisfaction and leader job performance.
+Studies have shown transformational leadership practices lead to higher satisfaction with a leader among followers and greater leader effectiveness, while one transactional practice (contingent reward) leads to higher follower job satisfaction and leader job performance.

 Laissez-faire leadership

 In a laissez-faire leadership style, a person may be given a leadership position without providing leadership, which leaves followers to fend for themselves.
 This leads to subordinates having a free hand in deciding policies and methods.
 Studies have shown that while transformational leadership styles are associated with positive outcomes, laissez-faire leadership is associated with negative outcomes, especially in terms of follower satisfaction with leader and leader effectiveness.
-Also, other studies comparing the leadership styles of men and women have shown that female leaders tend to be more transformational with their leadership styles, whereas laissez-faire leadership is more prevalent in male leaders.
+Laissez-faire leadership should not be confused with delegation of responsibilities, which is often associated with positive leadership; the main distinction of the laissez-faire style is an abdication of responsibility for the outcome when decisions are made by subordinates in the absence of managerial oversight.
+Also, other studies comparing the leadership styles of genders have shown that female leaders tend to be more transformational, whereas laissez-faire leadership is more prevalent in male leaders.

-Comparison of Styles among Public and Private Companies
+Comparison of styles among public and private companies

 Lowe, Kroeck, and Sivasubramaniam (1996) conducted a meta-analysis combining data from studies in both the private and public sector.
 The results indicated a hierarchy of leadership styles and related subcomponents.
 Transformational Leadership characteristics were the most effective; in the following order of effectiveness from most to least: productive-inspiration, intellectual stimulation, and individual consideration.
 Transactional Leadership was the next most effective; in the following order of effectiveness from most to least: contingent reward and managing-by-exception.
 Laissez Faire leadership does not intentionally intervene, and as such, is not measured, and has no effectiveness score.